By Izzy Witts | June 05 2017

 Hitting publish shouldn't be the end of the process.
-In fact, you're not even halfway there yet.
-Discover how to extend your reach via content amplification platforms.
+You're not even halfway there yet.
+Discover how to promote and extend your content's reach via content amplification platforms.

-The thing is, even for great content, you need a content strategy for promoting and sharing it in the right places.
-Not only will this boost the number of target readers it reaches, it will also improve the longevity of your content, enabling you to reach new audiences, and ultimately generate more leads that actually go on to close.
+The thing is, even for great articles or videos, you need a content marketing strategy that outlines where to promote and share them.
+Not only will this boost the number of target readers/viewers it reaches, it will also improve the longevity of your content, enabling you to reach new audiences, and ultimately generate more leads that actually go on to close.

 I like this snappy definition of content promotion because it cuts straight to the chase: